Introduction

 Etiology

 Chest trauma can result from penetrating or blunt trauma.
 Blunt trauma is a more common cause of traumatic injuries and may be life-threatening.
 The injury mechanism informs both primary and secondary surveys from the care team, especially what type of imaging modalities are indicated and when to involve a surgical consult.[4][5]
-MVCs are the leading cause of chest trauma.
+Motor vehicle collisions (MVCs) are the leading cause of chest trauma.
 Most acute traumatic aortic injury cases also result from MVCs.
 Crushing or deceleration is the main cardiac injury mechanism.
 An open pneumothorax is associated with gunshot injuries.

 Epidemiology

-Chest trauma is 1 of the most common blunt injuries affecting patients of all ages.
+Chest trauma is one of the most common blunt injuries affecting patients of all ages.
 The 2016 Pediatric Report of the National Trauma Data Bank documented that chest injuries had the highest fatality rate by body region.
 MVC is the most common cause of these fatal conditions.
 Pulmonary contusion is more common in children compared to rib fractures.[6]
 Pneumothorax occurs in 30% of chest trauma.
 Recent data indicates that 36% of trauma deaths in the United States are potentially preventable.
-Among these, thoracic injuries account for 41%, with blunt trauma as the primary mechanism (80 to 92%).
-Delayed treatment, inadequate management, and treatment errors are the primary causes of preventable deaths.[7]
-Geriatric patients have a higher mortality compared to younger patients with similar injuries.
-Older patients with a single rib fracture have twice the mortality as their younger counterparts with the same injury.
-Mortality increases by 19% and the pneumonia risk by 27% for each additional rib fractured.
-Children are more prone to developing hypoxia when their functional reserve is depleted.
+Among these, thoracic injuries account for 41%, with blunt trauma as the primary mechanism (80% to 92%).

 Pathophysiology